-Signals of slowing global economic activity have increased in recent months, fueled by trade tensions between the United States and China, the world's top two energy consumers.
+Signals of slowing global economic activity have increased in recent months, fuelled by trade tensions between the United States and China, the world's top two energy consumers.

 "Worries about demand destruction are really driving prices lower," said Gene McGillian, vice president of market research at Tradition Energy.

-U.S. President Donald Trump, in his latest public comments about the trade war, said he would likely decide on more China tariffs at the end of June, which followed his overnight threat to put tariffs on "at least" another $300 billion worth of Chinese goods.
+U.S. President Donald Trump, in his latest public comments about the trade war, said he would decide on more China tariffs "probably right after the G20" meeting at the end of June, which followed his overnight threat to put tariffs on "at least" another $300 billion worth of Chinese goods.

-The European Central Bank's decision to push back the timing of its first post-crisis interest rate hike also weakened the global economic outlook and cooled expectations for crude demand.
+The European Central Bank's decision to push back the timing of its first post-crisis interest rate hike also dimmed the global economic outlook and cooled expectations for crude demand.

 Prices rallied strongly in the first five months of the year to a high of nearly $75 a barrel, supported by supply curbs by the Organization of the Petroleum Exporting Countries and some allies including Russia.
 Supply has also been limited by U.S. sanctions on oil exports from Iran and Venezuela.